 Contaminant burden in pregnant women

 Blood samples from expectant mothers in Russia, Finland and Norway contain toxic elements, but the concentration patterns differ slightly.
 Cadmium concentrations are higher in Russian women, and selenium concentrations are lower in samples from women living in northern Norway.
 The levels of persistent organic pollutants were low and of no concern in the Norwegian and Finnish cohorts, but there were some interesting differences compared with Russia.
 The levels of both dichlorodiphenyldichloroethylene/dichlorodiphenyltrichloroethane, better known as DDT, and another pesticide called hexachlorobenzene (HCB) were higher in the blood samples from Russian mothers.
 Use of DDT and HCB has long been banned through the Stockholm Convention (a global treaty), but the levels detected in these samples indicate recent, local use.
 The overall conclusion is that the average levels of toxic elements and organochlorines in pregnant women residing in the border area are not alarmingly high and not much higher than in women from this region that do not reside in the border area.
-On the other hand, some individual Russian samples contained levels that could imply heightened exposure of the unborn child to radioactivity and an increased risk of morbidity.
+On the other hand, some individual Russian samples contained levels that could imply heightened exposure of the unborn child.

 Do people dare to eat local food?